 - Excess weight: Being overweight or obese can cause or contribute to the development of the sleep disorder sleep apnea.

 - Depression and anxiety: Other conditions can also create sleep problems or even lead to a sleep disorder.
 In depression and anxiety, difficulty sleeping is a primary symptom.

 - Genetics: And sometimes, you can blame your genetics for your sleep disorder.

 According to the American Sleep Association (ASA), around 50-70 million adults in the US have a sleep disorder.
-Common sleep disorders include those mentioned earlier: insomnia, restless legs syndrome, REM sleep behavior disorder, narcolepsy, and sleep apnea.
+Common sleep disorders include insomnia, restless legs syndrome, REM sleep behavior disorder, narcolepsy, and sleep apnea.

 So, if you have a diagnosed sleep disorder or you’re experiencing symptoms of a sleep disorder, you’re in good company.
 Not to mention most (if not all) of us encounter sleep disturbances from time to time.

 Start working with one of our top-rated providers.
 We have availability now and accept most major insurances.